Housing Privacy Notice

 What information we collect and why

-We collect and process your information to provide a housing service to you, this will include relevant internal departments as and when required, as well as, other organisations that may provide you with support or assistance, for example – Sanctuary, Citizens Advice Bureau, King Street Housing, Shire Homes Lettings, Emmaus, etc. This information is held in paper form – the forms you complete, and as electronic data in Council systems relevant to Housing Services.
+We collect and process your information to provide a housing service to you, this will include relevant internal departments as and when required, as well as, other organisations that may provide you with support or assistance, for example: Sanctuary, Citizens Advice Bureau, King Street Housing, Shire Homes Lettings, Emmaus.
+This information is held in paper form and as electronic data in Council systems relevant to Housing Services.

 We have a legal duty under the Housing Act 1996 to ensure any application for housing is assessed appropriately and this includes holding information about you and undertaking enquiries to establish, for example, your identity, medical needs, income or benefit checks and checks for fraud.
 We also have a duty to work with other Council and public authorities as regards this housing responsibility.
 The information required is set out in the registration form that you are required to complete, along with your communication preferences.
 If you have any questions about this, please ask a member of the Housing Advice and Options Team.